Fact Sheet: Two-Midnight Rule

-To provide greater clarity to hospital and physician stakeholders, and address the higher frequency of beneficiaries being treated as hospital outpatients, CMS adopted the Two-Midnight rule for admissions beginning on or after October 1, 2013.
-This rule established Medicare payment policy regarding the benchmark criteria that should be used when determining whether inpatient admission is reasonable and payable under Medicare Part A.
+To provide greater clarity to hospital and physician stakeholders, and to address the higher frequency of beneficiaries being treated as hospital outpatients for extended periods of time, CMS adopted the Two-Midnight rule for admissions beginning on or after October 1, 2013.
+This rule established Medicare payment policy regarding the benchmark criteria to use when determining whether inpatient admission is reasonable and necessary for purposes of payment under Medicare Part A.

-- Inpatient admissions will generally be payable under Part A if the admitting practitioner expected the patient to require a hospital stay that crossed two midnights and the medical record supports that reasonable expectation.
+- Inpatient admissions would generally be payable under Part A if the admitting practitioner expected the patient to require a hospital stay that crossed two midnights and the medical record supported that reasonable expectation.

-Following the adoption of the Two-Midnight rule, CMS received significant feedback from the stakeholder community, including concerns that the new policy was impacting physician and hospital practices.
+Following the adoption of the Two-Midnight rule, CMS received extensive feedback from the stakeholder community, including concerns that the new policy was impacting physician and hospital practices.

 Process for Developing Proposed Updates

-CMS has also received important information from the probe and educate process conducted by the Medicare Administrative Contractors (MACs), in which CMS contractors have worked with hospitals to clarify the parameters of Medicare payment policy with regard to inpatient and outpatient patient status.
+CMS also received important information from the Probe and Educate process conducted by the Medicare Administrative Contractors (MACs), in which CMS contractors have worked with hospitals to clarify the parameters of Medicare payment policy with regard to inpatient and outpatient patient status.

 Principles for Proposing to Update the Two Midnight Rule

-As we considered changes to this rule, CMS sought to balance multiple goals, including: respecting the judgment of physicians; supporting high quality care for Medicare beneficiaries; providing clear guidelines for hospitals and doctors; and incentivizing efficient care to protect the Medicare trust funds.
+As we considered changes to this rule, CMS sought to balance multiple goals, including: continuing to respect the judgment of physicians; supporting high quality care for Medicare beneficiaries; providing clear guidelines for hospitals and doctors; and providing incentives for efficient care to protect the Medicare trust funds.

 Changes in Review: Short Inpatient Hospital Stays

-For stays expected to last less than two midnights – CMS proposes the following:
+For stays expected to last less than two midnights – CMS is adopting the following policies:

-- For stays for which the physician expects the patient to need less than two midnights of hospital care (and the procedure is not on the inpatient only list or otherwise listed as a national exception), an inpatient admission would be payable under Medicare Part A on a case-by-case basis based on the judgment of the admitting physician.
+- For stays for which the physician expects the patient to need less than two midnights of hospital care (and the procedure is not on the inpatient-only list or otherwise listed as a national exception), an inpatient admission may be payable under Medicare Part A on a case-by-case basis based on the judgment of the admitting physician.
 The documentation in the medical record must support that an inpatient admission is necessary, and is subject to medical review.

 No change for stays over the two-midnight benchmark: